African American–Jewish relations: Criticism of Zionism and Israel

 After his retirement, the professional boxer Muhammad Ali publicly opposed Zionism.

 After Israel took over the West Bank and Gaza following the 1967 Six-Day War, some Black Americans expressed their solidarity with the Palestinians and criticized Israel's actions; for example, they publicly supported the Palestinian leader Yasser Arafat and called for the destruction of Israel.
 Some of them, such as Muhammad Ali and Malcolm X, also criticized the Zionist movement.

-Immediately after the Six Day War, the editor of the Student Nonviolent Coordinating Committee's (SNCC) newsletter wrote an article that criticized Israel, asserted that the war was an effort to regain Palestinian land and asserted that, during the 1948 Arab–Israeli War, "Zionists conquered the Arab homes and land through terror, force, and massacres".
+Immediately after the Six Day War, the editor of the Student Nonviolent Coordinating Committee's (SNCC) newsletter wrote an article that criticized Israel, asserted that the war was an effort to regain Palestinian land and asserted that during the 1948 Arab–Israeli War which triggered the 1948 Palestinian expulsion and flight, "Zionists conquered the Arab homes and land through terror, force, and massacres".
 The publication of this article triggered a conflict between Jews and the SNCC, but Black SNCC leaders treated the war as a "test of their willingness to demonstrate the SNCC's break from its civil rights past".

-The concerns of Black people continued to be expressed and, in 1993, the Black philosopher Cornel West wrote the following in Race Matters: "Jews will not comprehend what the symbolic predicament and literal plight of Palestinians in Israel means to Blacks....
+Black people continued to express their concerns, leading the Black philosopher Cornel West to write the following in Race Matters in 1993: "Jews will not comprehend what the symbolic predicament and literal plight of Palestinians in Israel means to Blacks....
 Blacks often perceive the Jewish defense of the state of Israel as a second instance of naked group interest, and, again, an abandonment of substantive moral deliberation."

 Andrew Hacker argues that some African American support for Palestinians is due to the consideration of them as people of color: "The presence of Israel in the Middle East is perceived as thwarting the rightful status of people of color.
 Some Black people view Israel as essentially a White and European power, supported from the outside, and occupying space that rightfully belongs to the original inhabitants of Palestine."

 Martin Luther King Jr. criticized this position at the 68th Annual Rabbinical Assembly for Conservative Judaism, saying:

 On the Middle East crisis, we have had various responses.
 The responses of the so-called young militants does not represent the position of the vast majority of Negroes.
 There are some who are color consumed and see a kind of mystique in being colored, and anything non-colored is condemned.
 We do not follow that course in the Southern Christian Leadership Conference, and certainly most of the organizations in the civil rights movement do not follow that course.

 Rebecca Pierce and Batya Ungar-Sargon have argued that Jewish criticism of Black political movements and individuals based on their support for Palestinians is based on "a racist hyper-policing of any Black support for Palestine".